SeamlessM4T: Massively Multilingual & Multimodal Machine Translation: Automatic and Human Evaluation

 \subsubsection{Limitations}

-\textbf{Test set limitations} The \fleurs \citep{fleurs2022arxiv} test set used for evaluation has limitations in that different language pairs will be evaluated on slightly different sets of sentences, and due to limitations in both the dataset (which contains a maximum of 3 speakers) and timing and cost considerations on the human evaluation front (we evaluate a maximum of two speakers per sentence), we have a lack of diversity in our speaker set per language, which may introduce bias relative to a test set with a larger number of speakers.
+\textbf{Test set limitations} The \fleurs \citep{fleurs2022arxiv} test set is limited in that the different language pairs contain slightly different sets of sentences.
+Due to the limitations in both the dataset (which contains a maximum of 3 speakers) and timing and cost considerations on the human evaluation front (we evaluated a maximum of two speakers per sentence), we have a lack of diversity in our speaker set per language, which may introduce bias relative to a test set with a larger number of speakers.

 \textbf{Limited sample size of human annotators per language} We only have a maximum of 5 (but typically 3) annotator evaluations per sentence for each language in our XSTS evaluations.
 Relatively small samples of annotators mean annotator bias is important to consider.
 We try to mitigate this by (1) using the median score per sentence for each language to be robust to outliers, (2) using bootstrap re-sampling of annotator scores to estimate language score uncertainty due to finite annotators, and (3) approximate and correct annotator bias with a cross-lingual calibration set.
+For MOS, several language directions only have a single annotator per item, with no calibration set—this exacerbates issues related to annotator bias.

+\textbf{Challenges of implementing reliable human measures of performance} Obtaining human measures of translation performance offers several advantages over automated metrics (e.g. while \bleu-like metrics are trivial to ``game'', humans are not as easily fooled, and humans are better judges of target translations of high quality but for which word content differs from available reference translations), but human measures of translation quality suffer from their own limitations that are not shared by automated metrics.
+XSTS was designed to mitigate some of these limitations (annotator bias and variance) but, e.g., recency bias and other human biases may still persist.
+We continue to develop additional recommendations and clarifications, improve annotator trainings and reduce cognitive load, but obtaining reliable human measures of translation quality continues to be an active area of research and development.